apache/druid/docs/content/OrderBy.md

 ---
-layout: default
+layout: doc_page
 ---
 The orderBy field provides the functionality to sort and limit the set of results from a groupBy query.
 Available options are:

 ### DefaultLimitSpec

-The default limit spec takes a limit and the list of columns to do an orderBy operation over.
+The doc_page limit spec takes a limit and the list of columns to do an orderBy operation over.
 The grammar is:

     <code>
     {
-        "type"    : "default",
+        "type"    : "doc_page",
         "limit"   : <integer_value>,
         "columns" : [list of OrderByColumnSpec],
     }